dshomoye/dshomoye.github.io/content/blog/gatsby-web-push-notifications/index.md

 The option I needed (and missed for a long time) is `appendScript` which points to a javascript file that gets added to the service worker code.
 So, you can keep the full offline feature the plugin provides and just build on top of that.
 I used this [guide](https://developers.google.com/web/fundamentals/push-notifications)⧉ to get a better understanding of implementing push notifications.
 It should be a good reference especially if deviating from my implementation.

-> This post is not a step-by-step guide and assumes comfort with a Gatsby project, installing packages and so on.
+> This post is not a step-by-step guide and assumes comfort with a Gatsby project, installing npm packages and so on.

 ---